codeaudit/skygiraffe-slackbot/README.md

 * Follow the installer to properly install the Studio (5 min).
 * Log in the Studio and add your first data source (further instructions here).
 * You can start with a test data source to start developing your Slackbots.
 Eventually, this will be your actual data source, but to get started, you can use Google Sheets as a test.
 You can mock up some data there and connect to it via our generic REST API for Google sheets found here (github link for google sheets generic REST API code).
-* Once you have completed the above 2 steps, please see this video below to create your first SkyGiraffe app.
+* Once you have completed the above 2 steps, you can create your first SkyGiraffe App.

-<<VIDEO>>

 * You can test your app by downloading the SkyGiraffe app from the Apple/Google store and logging in with the username/password that you used to set up the studio.
 	* [iOS app](https://itunes.apple.com/us/app/skygiraffe/id716844831?mt=8)
 	* [Android app](https://play.google.com/store/apps/details?id=com.skygiraffe.operationaldata&hl=en)